KeithDHedger/YadQt/README.md

   -t, --title <YadQt>          Title.
   -b, --body <Information>     Body.
   -d, --default <keithhedger>  Default text ( lists, forms etc ).
+  --fromstdin                  Read default data from stdin.
   --width <640>                Dialog width ( set to 0 for default size for
                                dialog ).
   --height <320>               Dialog height ( set to 0 for default size for
                                dialog ).
   --opseparator <|>            Separator for multi item output ( use "newline"
+                               to use '\n' ).
+  --ipseparator <|>            Separator for multi item default text input ( use "newline"
                                to use '\n' ).
   --multiple                   Select multiple items ( lists ).
   --btntoerr                   Print button to stderr.